ducalex/retro-go/BUILDING.md

 ## Porting
+Instructions to port to new ESP32 devices can be found in [PATCHING.md](PATCHING.md).

 I don't want to maintain non-ESP32 ports in this repository, but let me know if I can make small changes to make your own port easier!
 The absolute minimum requirements for Retro-Go are roughly:
 - Processor: 200Mhz 32bit little-endian
 - Memory: 2MB